JetBrains/teamcity-aws-sns-trigger-plugin/README.md

 You can configure more than one trigger of that type.

+## Build Customization

+Trigger introduce new build parameters:

+`%sns.message.subject%` - extracts Subject value from the SNS message.

+`%sns.message.body%` - message body from the SNS message.

+`%sns.message.attributes._name_%` - message attributes.
+Replace "_name_" with actual attribute name.

+Feel free to use them at your will.

+Values extracted as-is from the SNS message, so all values passed as strings (null values passed as empty strings).

 # Build

 This project uses Gradle as the build system.
 You can easily open it